bartvanhoey/BlazorWasmJwtWebApiToDocker/README.md

 Because we have changed the Dockerfile, we now have to rebuild the Docker Image.

-Open a Terminal in the parent folder of DockerWasm folder and run the Docker build command to create the Image.
+Open a Terminal in the parent folder of the DockerWasm folder and run the Docker build command to create the Image.

 ```bash
 docker build -t imagename-wasm:latest -f DockerWasm/Dockerfile .
 ```

 #### PROBLEM 11: file "/DotNet.BlazorWasmApp/nginx.conf": not found

 ```bash